eegg/school-policies-and-procedures/staff-handbook-introduction.rst

 ------------------------------

 * Ensure you have agreed your performance objectives with your manager.
-* Decide if you want to join the Royal Liver stakeholder pension scheme operated by Caring Homes.
+* Decide if you want to join the Royal Liver stakeholder pension scheme operated by The Company.